thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 At the heart of this problem is a question of - what is a Thali app?
 The vision for Thali is that there is a Thali Device Hub which acts as a single store for all Thali related data so that the data is available to all apps and independent of any particular app.
 If that vision ships then we can give it its own SDP UUID.
 Meanwhile each Thali app will need its own SDP UUID.
 So eventually we'll have to amend this spec so that the name and uuid specified above become arguments passed into the Thali framework rather than something that is hard coded.
 But not today.

 # Multi-Peer Connectivity Framework (MPCF)
 Apple's proprietary multi-peer connectivity framework has its own discovery mechanism that appears to run over both Bluetooth and Wi-Fi.
 Note however that iOS's implementation of Bluetooth uses a proprietary extension that requires having a public key pair signed by Apple.
 And multi-peer connectivity's use of Wi-Fi when not connected to an access point appears to use a proprietary variant of Wi-Fi Direct.
 In any case, Multi-Peer Connectivity only works with Apple devices (either iOS or OS/X).
-We use MPCF to enable Thali apps running in the foreground to discovery and communicate with each other.
+We use MPCF to enable Thali apps running in the foreground to discover and communicate with each other.

 MPCF starts off by advertising via `MCNearbyServiceAdvertiser` the types of sessions that the device is willing to join.
 The advertisement consists of a peer ID, an info object made up of key/value pairs and a serviceType which can be between 1-15 characters long.
 Each key/value pair in the info object cannot be longer than 255 bytes.
-The total size of the info object cannot be more than 400 bytes (so it will fit into a single Bluetooth packet).
+The total size of the info object cannot be more than 400 bytes (so, we suspect, it will fit into a single Bluetooth packet).

 I haven't run an experiment to see what the maximum size of a MPCF announcement is but given that info tops out at 400 bytes it would be reasonable to assume that peerID and service type are both smaller in size than that.
 The point then being that the announcement mechanism is not the best way to discover the full beacon string which can easily be 1K or more.

-Therefore we will only use the MPCF announcement to identify ourselves as a Thali node and then use our TCP/IP binding for further communication in order to retrieve things like notification beacons via the [HTTP endpoint](Transferring-discovery-beacon-values-over-HTTP).
+Therefore we will only use the MPCF announcement to identify ourselves as a Thali node and then use our TCP/IP binding for further communication in order to retrieve things like notification beacons via the [HTTP endpoint](#transferring-discovery-beacon-values-over-http).

 __Note:__ We have runs tests that show that if `MCNearbyServiceAdvertiser` is turned off and then back on with a different `peerID`  this will not affect any preexisting sessions.

-Our experiments with iOS 8 have shown that if we form two simultaneous MCSession objects between the same two peers then when moving larger amounts of data the streams associated with those session objects will spontaneously fail.
-In iOS 9 it would appear that it is just plain illegal to form two simulatneous MCSession objects between the same two peers.
-The consequences of this have been huge as it means we have to make sure that no two peers ever have more than one MCSession which requires leader election amongst other things.
-Detials below.

-At a high level our algorithm is that when two devices want to communicate they hold a leader election and one is annointed to establish the MCSession with the other.
-At this point we typically would want to open TCP/IP connections in both directions (e.g. from Device A to B and from B to A).
-But MPCF doesn't support TCP/IP.
-It doesn't even support sockets.
-What it supports are simplex streams.
-So in theory we could model a connection from A to B by having A open a stream to B and B open a stream to A. Since streams have names we can make it easy to know that these two streams are to be used to simulate a TCP/IP connection from A to B. We could then open two more streams, one from B to A and another from A to B to simulate a TCP/IP connection from B to A. We would then end up with a total of four streams, two in each direction.
-However in practice we found when we did this we had problems with data not flowing.
-We honestly aren't sure if this is because of bugs in our code or a problem with the MPCF.
-But for now our solution is that we only allow a single stream in each direction.
-We then model that as a connection from the leader to the other device.
-We then, at the Node.js layer (all the previous is in native iOS code), use a multiplexing solution tha allows us to multiplex multiple TCP/IP connections over that single physical TCP/IP connection.
-What's nice about the multiplex solution is that it can multiplex TCP/IP connections in either direction.
-In other words even though we model the single TCP/IP connection as going from say device A to device B, once we layer on top the Node.js based multiplexing, that existing connection can be re-used to multiplex connections from B to A. So we have full duplex communications.

-## A Note on Peer Identifiers
-Throughout the discussion on MPCF we'll be referring to two different kinds of peer identifier:

-* MCPeerID - The transport-level identifier used by the MPCF to distinguish peers.
-This is an opqaue object.
-Whilst MCPeerID objects can be compared, with matches indicating the two objects represent the same peer, no other meaningful inspection can take place.
-An instance of an MCPeerID object identifies a single instance of an MCNearbyServiceAdvertiser running somewhere in the local vicinity, even on the same device.
-A single device may host multiple MCNearbyServiceAdvertisers.

-* PeerID - The application-level identifier used by the upper application levels to distinguish instances of the thali application.
-This is not exposed to the user.
-In this implementation the PeerID is composed of two parts which each carry a different kind of information.

-### PeerID - Breakdown
-The general format for a PeerID is: __UUID:GenerationID__ where __UUID__ is the unique identifier for the peer as a utf8 encoded string, __:__ is the literal ':' (colon) character and __GenerationID__ is the utf8 encoded string represenation of an unsigned integer starting at 1.

-  * UUID - The globally unique identifier of the peer.
-This uniquely identifies the peer to other application instances.
-It is not guaranteed to persist between application sessions.
-  * GenerationID - Used by the thali application to signify to other peers that some state of the peer has changed and that remote peers may wish to connect to this peer to determine if there is new information i.e. a message for the remote peer.

-In simple terms: the entire PeerID is continuously broadcast to peers in the local vicinity.
-Remote peers may connect at any time to the local peer to determine if there are messages for them.
-Having done so they will disconnect.
-In order to signal that new information may subsequently be available for a remote peer and to encourage them to reconnect, the GenerationID portion of the PeerID is incremented and rebroadcast.
-Remote peers who may have previously connected will observe the change in GenerationID and may conclude there is a reason to reconnect.
+We have done [experiments with iOS 9](https://github.com/baydet/MPCF_Multistream_Test) that demonstrated a few things:

+* We can simultaneously have multiple MCSessions between the same two peers so long as the same PeerID isn't re-used by the same Peer both on an invite to a session and as the PeerID used in a MCNearbyServiceAdvertiser.
+* We can safely open multiple output streams between two peers in the same MCSession without issue.
+* If we move a lot of data in a particular MCSession that will cause us to miss invites from other peers and it can cause spontaneous failures in streams in other existing sessions.
+But in all cases we seem to get notified when these errors occur, they aren't silent failures.

+By default peers are more or less always looking around for other peers who might have beacons for them.
+This means we are using MCNearbyServiceBrowser to find other peers.
+We look for the Thali service type and when we find it we will usually invite the remote peer into a MCSession.
+With the session in hand we want to pull down the remote peer's beacons which requires establishing TCP connections running HTTP.
+To make that happen we open a TCP/IP listener on localhost on the device that sent the invite and our Node code will open connections on that listener.

+When the localhost TCP/IP native listener gets an incoming connection it will respond by opening a MPCF output stream to the remote peer.
+The remote peer will then automatically respond by opening its own output stream back, thus causing an input stream to appear on the listener.
+The combination of the output and input streams forms a virtual socket.
+We then map the incoming TCP/IP connection to that virtual socket.
+Anyone on the incoming TCP/IP connection's output stream goes to the virtual socket's input stream and vice versa.
+Each stream in MPCF has its own unique name so we can open many streams.
+This means we can open effectively as many TCP/IP connections as we want and map each to its own 'virtual socket'.

+Note that when the invited peer, the one who received the invite, gets an input stream over MPCF from the inviting peer and automatically responds with its own output stream, at the same time the invited peer will open a TCP/IP client and establish a TCP/IP socket locally to a localhost port that it will have been configured with.
+As a result we will have created the illusion that everything is running over TCP/IP even though it's actually being relayed over 'virtual sockets' (our term) over MPCF.

 ## MCNearbyServiceBrowser

 MPCF discovers nearby services via `MCNearbyServiceBrowser`.
-When calling `initWithPeer:serviceType:` on  `MCNearbyServiceBrowser` the arguments MUST be:
+When calling `init(peer:serviceType:)` on  `MCNearbyServiceBrowser` the arguments MUST be:
-* `myPeerID` - a MCPeerID object
+* `myPeerID` - a MCPeerID object set to a randomly generated UUID
 * `serviceType` - "thaliproject".

 __Open issue:__ I need to get out wireshark or equivalent to resolve this one but I believe the `serviceType` argument is meant to map to the `service` component of a mDNS discovery name as defined in [RFC 6763](http://tools.ietf.org/html/rfc6763).
 This then takes us to [RFC 6355](http://tools.ietf.org/html/rfc6335) which manages registration of DNS service names.
 The requirements in section [5.1 of RFC 6355](http://tools.ietf.org/html/rfc6335#section-5.1) match Apple's rules for `serviceType`.
 We therefore will use a complying name, in this case, "thaliproject" and yes, we really need to register it with IANA per [this bug](https://github.com/thaliproject/Thali_CordovaPlugin/issues/230).